 Reasons For Abuse: Cocaine Vs. Amphetamines

-The main reason many individuals develop an addiction to amphetamines is that they produce a short-term feeling of euphoria or rush of pleasurable feelings in the brain.
+The main reason many individuals develop an addiction to amphetamines is that they produce a short-term feeling of euphoria or a rush of pleasurable feelings in the brain.

 They increase the brain’s production of dopamine and norepinephrine, which are chemicals that are associated with a feeling of reward or pleasure.